--noBanner" argument to the

 For example, if you want to add a function to insert a blank line, add code such as:

 map := Display keyboardMap.

 Notice, that not all of the above functions are available on all keyboards;

 missing functions can be put onto a function key (such as "F1") with:

 if that does not work, use the event monitor to find out the actual symbols as sent by your keypad and modify the above expressions as appropriate.|map| map := Display keyboardMap. map bindValue:$0 to:#'KP_Insert'. map bindValue:$1 to:#'KP_End'. map bindValue:$2 to:#'KP_Down'. map bindValue:$3 to:#'KP_Next'. map bindValue:$4 to:#'KP_Left'. map bindValue:$5 to:#'KP_Begin'. map bindValue:$6 to:#'KP_Right'. map bindValue:$7 to:#'KP_Home'. map bindValue:$8 to:#'KP_Up'. map bindValue:$9 to:#'KP_Prior'. map bindValue:#Return to:#'KP_Enter'. map bindValue:#Backspace to:#'KP_Delete'.

-TwoByteStringclass) and drawing of 16bit strings is supported (in all graphicContexts) but currently, neither input nor editing facilities exist for these.
+TwoByteStringclass) and drawing of 16bit strings is supported (in all graphicContexts) but currently, no special input facilities exist for these (eg. to enter east asian text).
 This will change in future versions.

 key followed by the two characters which are to form the real character.